nanditapahar4896/sulu-new/README.md

 If you want to also create a user with the credentials admin/admin you can also execute the following command:

 app/console sulu:build dev

+To start the server use the following command: app/console server:start

+You can access the administration interface via http://127.0.0.1:8000/admin.
+The default user and password is “admin”.